 Anyway, how can we ever hope to understand each other when any concerns that are raised by the adoptee who lived the experience, are summarily dismissed, mocked, and are told they are adults and can fix the issues in their life, and are hurting adoption by speaking about it.
 For shame – how dare you speak about any negative in adoption – adoption is always good and always a positive.

 I was your typical adopted person that everyone points to as not having problems.
-Many most likely forgot I was adopted – even those who have known me my entire life.
-Heck – a childhood friend and a cousin adopted their children because I showed them that adoption wasn’t scary.
-The problem is that they never asked me if I had challenges or concerns about adoption because they saw me as a typical child and later a typical adult – just like they were.
-Just like everyone else - who may also at the same time, have challenges and issues brought on from something – be it infertility, divorce, victim of a crime, miscarriages, domestic abuse, infant death, abuse as a child, bullying - honestly the list is endless and some people will have multiple impacts - but I would state that the pain someone feels or the ongoing challenges and wishing to see change can be directly linked to the cause in each of those challenges.
+Many, most likely forgot I was adopted – even those who have known me my entire life.
+Heck – a childhood friend and a cousin adopted their children, because, I showed them that adoption wasn’t scary.
+The problem is, they never asked me if I had challenges, or concerns about adoption, because they saw me as a typical child, and later, a typical adult – just like they were.
+Just like everyone else – who may also at the same time, have challenges and issues brought on from something – be it infertility, divorce, victim of a crime, miscarriages, domestic abuse, infant death, abuse as a child, bullying – honestly the list is endless and some people will have multiple impacts – but I would state that the pain someone feels, or the ongoing challenges, and wishing to see change can be directly linked to the cause in each of those challenges.

-Sometimes any of those challenges, issues, and pain can be lifelong, and you still wish to talk about it, push for better understanding - change it for the next generation.
-I see this in the counterpoint often discussed with adoption – infertility – the need for research and solutions and the ongoing pain felt, mom has even talked about it resurfacing now at her point in life.
+Sometimes, any of those challenges, issues, and pain can be lifelong, and you still wish to talk about it, push for better understanding – change it for the next generation.
+I see this in the counterpoint often discussed with adoption – infertility – the need for research, and solutions, and the ongoing pain felt, mom has even talked about it resurfacing now, at her point in life.
 Do I tell her that her feelings have nothing to do with infertility?
-Pretty sure it does because she is sad because she would have liked to have had a child with their genes.
+Pretty sure it does, she is sad as she would have liked to have had a child with their genes.
 Do I take offense?
-Not one bit - because it takes nothing away from me or my role in the family, rather it provides me with empathy for her, and those currently going through it.
+Not one bit – because it takes nothing away from me, or my role in the family, rather, it provides me with empathy for her, and those currently going through it.
 Would I tell mom as an adult she has the ability to fix this issue she has?
 Of course not!
-Do I tell her that people going through infertility today don’t face these struggles or pain, because they have new and improved infertility treatments so it isn’t like it was when she first went through it?
-Absolutely not – I am sure that pain is still very much there and like her, will always be there and come in waves, and perhaps the frustration level they have is more now because of all the treatments available and hope given by the treatments.
+Do I tell her that people going through infertility today don’t face these struggles or pain, because they have new, and improved infertility treatments, so it isn’t like it was when she first went through it?
+Absolutely not – I am sure that pain is still very much there, and like her, will always be there and come in waves, and perhaps the frustration level they have is more now, because of all the treatments available and hope given by the treatments.

 Striving to make it better for the next generation is really not something to bitch about, mock, and put the adoptee down.